Azirella

 • Outcomes - Ultimate measurable goals (total cost, OTIF, inventory turns)

-The CDD makes the causal chain transparent: how does this specific order quantity decision flow through inventory levels, service rates, and ultimately to dollars saved or lost?
+This makes the causal chain transparent: how does this specific order quantity decision flow through inventory levels, service rates, and ultimately to dollars saved or lost?

 Four Interdependent Technologies